-The meaningful part to focus on in this scenario is not so much their role but the pattern that you allowed in the friendship.
+Above all, the meaningful part to focus on in this scenario is not so much their role but the pattern that you allowed in the friendship.
 As hard as it may be, it is essential to review your position in this friendship role-playing.
 It took a lot of self-reflection and dirty digging for me to see that I had been playing the part of someone who needed rescuing.
 I was at my absolute worst, in my darkest times, when I met these friends.
-I didn’t trust myself to get by on my own.
-I relied on them for support and guidance to know what was best for me.
+Honestly, I didn’t trust myself to get by on my own.
+Therefore, I relied on them for support and guidance to know what was best for me.

 Roles can shift in relationships, and that is perfectly natural.
 However, both parties must be willing to shift for that to be successful.
 If the other side is not willing to budge in their role, then you have outgrown the dynamics of the relationship and it will no longer serve you.

 Understanding all of this does not make the pain go away.
 The next step is crucial and has probably been walking along with you during this healing journey…

 Grieving Your Friendship Breakup

 In this pivotal step, you are allowing your feelings to be acknowledged and felt.
 And you are trusting that they will pass.
 Purge yourself of the pain, anger, and confusion.
 Cry it out if you need to.
 Vent to a loved one you can trust.
 Journal.
 Or my personal favorite, write them a letter.